epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Proposed timeline
 - 18 November: Milestone P2 due
-- 25 November: Filter the dataset (eliminate indian channels) and try to answer research questions 1 and 2.
+- 25 November: Apply everything we tested yet (Louvain algorithm, graph visualisation) to the whole/larger subset of comments
 - 02 November: Homework 2 due.
 No project work
-- 09 December: Creation of the website to have an idea (even if empty for the moment)
+- 09 December: Creation of the website to have an idea (even if empty for the moment), Answer questions
 - 16 December: ???
 - 23 December: Milestone P3 due.
 Focus on writing up the report or the data story, preparing the final presentation, formating for the website and the data story,